yqlbu/hikariai-web/web/content/blog/26-Mosdns-The-Next-Generation-DNS-Resolver.md

 ### IP-based DNS Solution

-Mosnds is compatable with [v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat), which we can use easily achieve `IP-based DNS` by including the `geoip.dat` in the mosdns configuration.
-The `query_matcher` is capable of filtering out `IPs` which are based on a particular region so that we can reference the `tag` when executing query search.
+Mosnds is compatible with [v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat), which we can use easily to achieve `IP-based DNS` by including the `geoip.dat` in the mosdns configuration.
+The `query_matcher` is capable of filtering out `IPs` which are based on a particular region so that we can reference the `tag` when executing a query search.

 Example: